Charles FitzRoy, 10th Duke of Grafton: Marriage and issue

-A year after his first wife's death, he married, secondly, Lucy Eleanor Barnes (25 December 1897 – 11 September 1943), daughter of Sir George Stapylton Barnes and of his wife, Sybil de Gournay Buxton.
+Lady Doreen died of septicaemia weeks after the birth of their third child.
+A year later, he married, secondly, Lucy Eleanor Barnes (25 December 1897 – 11 September 1943), daughter of Sir George Stapylton Barnes and of his wife, Sybil de Gournay Buxton.
 The ceremony took place on 6 October 1924.
 Lucy was the first cousin of Charles' first wife.
 They had two children: